PAY RANGE: N20

 • present ideas effectively, both orally and in writing

-• establish and maintain effective working relationships with associates, representatives of sub-recipient agencies, and outside firms.
+• establish and maintain effective working relationships with associates, representatives of other City agencies, and outside firms

 • supervise assign and review the work of subordinate staff